smart-duck/veradco/README.md

 A regular expression that defines the scope of the plugin.
 There are 2 scopes: Validating and Mutating.
 "Validating|Mutating" is suitable for both scopes.

+### endpoints

+This field is optional.
+If not defined, all activated endpoints are likely to be used for the plugin.

+A regular expression that defines the endpoints that execute the plugin.
+"/validate/pods|/validate/others" is suitable for the 2 endpoints /validate/pods et /validate/others.
+In its code the plugin can restrict suitable endpoints.
+It can be designed for a particular endpoint: by example a plugin checking the validity of a container image can restrict its usage to the endpoint /validate/pods.

 ## How to develop a plugin